Self-segregation: United Kingdom

-Self-segregation in the United Kingdom has been increasing in recent decades as the White British population has declined overall nationally, increasing in the years between 2001 to 2011 as immigration has increased to the country and the speed of demographic decline for the White British has sped up.
+Self-segregation in the United Kingdom has been increasing in recent decades as the White British population has declined overall nationally, increasing in the years between 2001 and 2011 as immigration has increased to the country and the speed of demographic decline for the White British has sped up.
 In large towns and cities for example the White population has largely began migrating out of ethnically diverse heterogeneous urban areas and have begun to self-segregate in whiter rural areas.
 Muslim migrants to the country also have high rates of endogamy, for example it is estimated that around 55% of British Pakistanis are married to their first cousins.
 These groups typically segregate away from other ethnic and religious groups via the use of religious faith schools.
 For example, in the London Borough of Tower Hamlets in the East End, around 60% of White students in the Borough attend White majority schools while 17 primary schools had more than 90% Bangladeshi pupils while 9 schools had less than 10%.

 Calls for action against this trend have increased in volume since the 2001 race riots in Bradford and Oldham, where racial segregation is present as well.
 The Cantle Report of 2001 outlined that different communities were living 'parallel lives' which advocated for 'community cohesion' strategies to promote integration.
 The Casey Report in 2016, which preceded after the Cantle Report fifteen years prior suggested a similar outlook to the previous report that segregation was still at 'worrying levels'.

-London

-In London, self-segregation is increasing overall between different ethnic and religious groups which live in the city.
+In 2023, according to research published by Queen's University Belfast, England and Wales have been becoming more diverse and less ethnically segregated over time, following an in-depth analysis of 2021 Census data.